schaduwen/gl703/README.md

 2. Configure and make install program.
 3. Bind rogauracore brightness commands to XF86XK_KbdBrightnessDown and XF86XK_KbdBrightnessUp using your preferred method.

-Without kernel 5.11+, N-Key keyboards need to be waken on boot to accept rogauracore commands:
+Without kernel 5.11+, N-Key keyboards need to be wakened on boot to accept rogauracore commands:
 ```
 /usr/local/bin/rogauracore initialize_keyboard
 ```